highlightjs/highlight.js/src/readme.eng.txt

 CSS ("css"):

-  keyword          HTML tag when in selectors, CSS keyword when in rules id               #some_name in selectors class            .some_name in selectors at_rule          @-rule till first "{" or ";"
+  tag              HTML tag in selectors id               #some_name in selectors class            .some_name in selectors at_rule          @-rule till first "{" or ";"